H-SG/aoc-python-2025/README.md

 # Day 2
 I wonder if there is a more elegant way of doing this, either way, accidentally solved P2 first, aside from a small little error.

+# Day 3
+My first solution was very easily transformed into the final solution, would've been a quick go if I had a solid block of time.